RocTu/Aws-CI-CD-project/README.md

 - Integration between Elastic Beanstalk and RDS

 ## Prerequisites
+Before starting the project, ensure you have:
-- AWS account with appropriate permissions
+- An AWS account with appropriate permissions
-- AWS CLI installed and configured
-- Basic knowledge of AWS services (Elastic Beanstalk, RDS, CodePipeline)
+- Basic knowledge of AWS services (Elastic Beanstalk, RDS, EC2, IAM)

-- Git installed (for code management)
+## Setup Steps

+### 1. IAM Role Configuration
+- Create an AWS IAM role for Elastic Beanstalk
+- Add necessary permissions to the role for Elastic Beanstalk operations

+### 2. Elastic Beanstalk Environment
+- Set up Elastic Beanstalk with EC2
+- Configure a load balancer to distribute incoming traffic
+- Set up an Auto Scaling group for EC2 instances

+### 3. Amazon RDS Setup
+- Create an RDS instance using the free tier option
+- Choose MariaDB as the database engine

+### 4. Security Group Configuration
+- Set up a security group to allow data flow from EC2 to RDS
+- Configure SSH access for EC2 instances

+### 5. Database Initialization
+- Download the SQL file from the repository
+- Connect to the EC2 instance via SSH
+- Import the SQL file into the RDS MariaDB instance

 ## Installation